daiyankabir/daiyankabir/README.md

 ### :woman_technologist: About Me :

 I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Bangladesh.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to both frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.